polotno-project/polotno-node/README.md

 });
 ```

+## Usage on the cloud

+`polotno-node` should work by default on AWS Lambda. **TODO: add note about browser layer.**
+But in some cloud providers you may need to do extra steps to reduce function size.

-## Browserless usage
+### Browserless usage

+You can speed up your function execution a lot, if instead of using full browser you will use [browserless.io](https://browserless.io/) service.
+It is a paid service not affiliated with Polotno.
+Using browserless.io you can also make your function much smaller in size, so it will be simple to deploy cloud provider with smaller limits, like Vercel.

-By default `polotno-node` will import browser bundle using `chrome-aws-lambda`.
+By default `polotno-node` will import full browser bundle.
 But you can use `browserless` instead, to keep your cloud function smaller.

 ```js
 const { createInstance } = require('polotno-node/instance');